-I’m not between the ages of 45 and 64 (the target of the roundtable discussion) but can relate to the job search frustrations shared by those in attendance.
+I’m not between the ages of 45 and 64 (the roundtable discussion’s target audience) but can relate to the job search frustrations shared by those in attendance.
 So, it’s good to see the US Labor Secretary, Thomas Perez making unemployment “house calls.”

 In fact, in a previous post on unemployment stereotypes, I made a suggestion:

 “Consider alternatives to unemployment stereotypes.
-Challenge them by gathering facts from the mouths of the unemployed.”
+Challenge them by gathering facts from the mouths of persons who are unemployed.”

 Why?
-Because when you get information from outside sources, you get what I call myths because they don’t apply to every unemployed professional.
+Because when you get information from outside sources, you get what I call myths because they don’t apply to every professional who is navigating unemployment.